Navigating your novel

 i have a finished draft but I’m not sure if its good enough for a developmental edit.

 No worries!
-Doubt is a common feeling with writing.
-I’m happy to discuss with you the pros and cons of getting a Developmental Edit at your stage.
-In general, I recommend you get your draft as clean as you can before hiring a Developmental Editor so they can really concentrate on the nitty-gritty.
-If there are huge gaps in your story, for example, that is what they will be concentrating on instead of the details within each chapter.
+I’m happy to discuss with you the pros and cons of getting a developmental edit at your stage.
+In general, I recommend your story be as seamless as possible before hiring a developmental editor so they can really concentrate on thorny revisions.
+For example, if there are huge gaps in your story, your editor will concentrate mainly on those instead of the details within each chapter.

 I have received feedback from beta readers but I’m overwhelmed with the amount of mixed feedback I received.

-Beta Readers are fantastic tools in the writing journey.
+Beta readers are fantastic tools in the writing journey.
 And sharing your work can be extremely scary, especially when you are asking for feedback.
-The difference between a Beta Reader and a trained Developmental Editor or Book Coach is we can explain why there are stuck points, how to overcome them and you will gain specific next steps to focus on.
+The difference between a beta reader and a professional developmental editor or book coach is we can explain why there are stuck points, how to overcome them and you will receive specific next steps to focus on.

 What if I have additional questions?